101121478/PHP_SRePS_DP2/README.md

 2. Copy all files into C:/xampp/htdocs/*CREATE YOUR OWN FOLDER HERE*
 3. Open your web browser and go to localhost/myphpadmin
 4. Create a new database
-5. Go to your database, select the import tab, and import the 'database.sql' file
+5. Go to your database, select the import tab, and import the 'database.sql', then the 'data.sql' file
 6. go to: localhost/*YOUR FOLDER NAME*/index.html